The RPAC has extended the facility closure due to recent

 RPAC 24 Hour Info Line:

-holidays.
-For RPAC events, dates, locations through the year visit the
+For RPAC events, times, and dates throughout the year visit

-Johnson County Park and Recreation District's KC Blazers Masters Swimming
+Johnson County Park and Recreation District's Masters Swimming

 team is offering swim training for all swimmers 18 and older.